C++ PImpl pattern with std::unique_ptr, incomplete types and default constructors

 [100%] Built target main

-# Change steering_wheel.h and add new private member -> main.cpp is not recompiledmake
+# Change steering_wheel.h and add new private member -> main.cpp is not recompiled

 [ 25%] Building CXX object CMakeFiles/main.dir/car.cpp.o